MAJOR 2A WIN: Federal Judge Declares Federal Gun Control Law UNCONSTITUTIONAL under 2nd Amendment

 What federal gun control law was declared unconstitutional in Oklahoma?

-In United States v.
-Harrison, a federal judge in Oklahoma declared 18 USC 922(g)(3) unconstitutional.
-This law prohibits individuals who are unlawful users of or addicted to controlled substances from possessing firearms.
+A federal judge in Oklahoma declared 18 USC 922(g)(3) unconstitutional.
+This law prohibits firearm possession by unlawful users of controlled substances, impacting individuals who use marijuana.

-The challenge to 18 USC 922(g)(3) was analyzed under the Supreme Court's Bruen standard.
-This standard requires the government to prove that any firearm regulation is consistent with the nation's historical tradition of firearm regulation.
+The court applied the Bruen standard, which requires the government to demonstrate that firearm regulations are consistent with the nation's historical tradition of firearm regulation.

 Related News